Bioconductor/bioconductor-training/README.md

   are no pre-requisites for this module, and the materials assume no prior knowledge about R and Bioconductor.
 It introduces R, RStudio, teaches data cleaning, management, analysis, and visualisation and introduces some Bioconductor concepts.
-Notes in `bioc-intro.md` in this repo.
+Notes are collated in `bioc-intro.md` in this repo.

 - [bioc-project](https://github.com/carpentries-incubator/bioc-project)
   The **Bioconductor project** lesson provides an introduction to the